Kimberley Western Australia: We hiked, canoed and cruised

 The waterfall in the Emma Gorge had dried up due to the dry season.
 We enjoyed a refreshing swim in the crystal-clear water.
 Later, we discovered a small thermal spring with a water temperature of 30 degrees.

-Emma Gorge’s waterfall, reduced to just a trickle due to the dry season, couldn’t dampen our swim in the crystal-clear pool.
-The real treat, however, was discovering a small thermal spring tucked away in the gorge, its waters a perfect 30 degrees.
+When we arrived at Emma Gorge, the cascade had all but dried up due to the dry season But that couldn’t dampen our swim in the crystal-clear pool.
+The real treat, however, was when we discovered a small thermal spring tucked away in the gorge.
+The waters there was a perfect 30 degrees.

 On our way back, we encountered a green tree snake, but a non-venomous reptile with a length of 2 metres.